 In 2016, the Women’s Provincial Championship was renamed the Farah Palmer Cup in recognition of one of the most iconic figures in women’s rugby.

-Dame Farah Palmer is a global women’s rugby icon, having played 35 Test matches for the Black Ferns and represented Otago, Waikato and Manawatū at provincial level.
-In 2014, Palmer was inducted to the World Rugby Hall of Fame.
+Professor Dame Farah Palmer is a global women’s rugby icon, having played 35 Test matches for the Black Ferns and representing Otago, Waikato and Manawatū at provincial level.
+In 2014, Dame Farah was inducted to the World Rugby Hall of Fame.
+In 2025, she was confirmed as one of New Zealand Rugby's three representatives on the World Rugby Council.

 Alongside the Farah Palmer Cup, teams also compete for the JJ Stewart Trophy, named after the former All Blacks coach and strong supporter of women’s rugby in New Zealand.
 This challenge trophy, much like the Ranfurly Shield, must be defended by the current trophy holders in each of their home matches during the regular season.